Quicklist: Types of Door Locks

 The box is the part of the door frame where the bolt latches.
 The box is usually a small, squarish hole designed to fit the bolt.
 Most bolts are similar in size, making the box a similar size that can fit most locks in the home.

-You can use different kinds of door locks for a variety of purposes.
+You can use different types of door knob locks for a variety of purposes.
 Some locks are better to use on doors leading to the outside of your home because they provide more security to keep intruders from entering.

 Other locks are good for keeping doors within your home secure, like bathroom and closet doors.
 They provide just enough security to keep others out, but without the safety level needed for outside doors.